Double Jaw Surgery: Complete Guide to Costs, Recovery, and Results

 Pre-Surgical Phase (6-18 months)

-- Comprehensive evaluation: Including sleep studies, airway analysis, and facial imaging
+- Comprehensive evaluation: Sleep studies, airway analysis, 3D facial imaging

-- Surgical planning: 3D imaging and virtual surgical planning
+- Surgical planning: Virtual surgical planning with 3D CT scans

 - Medical clearance: Ensuring optimal health for surgery